Steve, like his uncle, was diagnosed with schizophrenia. Steve’s uncle...Read more about Steve

-Michelle’s professional accomplishments were impressive.
+Michelle’s professional achievements were impressive.
 But redundancy and mental health and addiction issues had knocked her confidence.

 Michelle had spent most of her career working in corporate roles.